ascherry/cherry-portfolio/FinalProjectPart2_Cherry.md

 ##### Overall Findings

 There were some recurring themes across all interview regarding money and ticket prices.
 I will try to incorporate this information when talking about the current state and success of different opera companies.
-I will also identify specific examples to showcase some of the trends.
+I will also identify specific examples to showcase some of the trends that are harder to discuss on an industry-wide basis, such as specific initiatives to address barriers like finding someone to go with and inconvenience.

 #### Revised Sketches & Proposed Changes